 Living with sight loss has made me feel lonely and lost at times.
 But I know that shouldn’t prevent me from enjoying all that life has to offer.
 There have been many occasions where I have struggled to participate.
 Putting away my disability in the real world and keeping an active social life with friends and family takes a lot of emotional energy that I don’t always have.

-In the past, I’ve committed to going to a fun “girls night out” or attending a friend’s dinner party.
-Even though I was feeling a bit down and antisocial, I didn’t cancel.
+In the past, I’ve committed to going out for “Girls Night” or attending a friend’s dinner party as part of my social life.
+Even though I was feeling a bit down and anti-social, I didn’t cancel.
 And more often than not, I was really glad I went!
-Pulling up my big girl panties and pushing myself to stay connected with others helps me feel better.
-More like the old me.
-And, It gets me thinking about something other than poor me and my sight loss.
-Staying connected is like eating kale, it’s good for me whether I like it or not.
+Pulling up my big girl panties and pushing myself to stay connected with others helps me feel better – more like my old fully sighted self.
+Being with others gets me thinking about other things and not obsessing about poor me and life sucks.
+Staying connected and keeping in touch is a bit like eating kale.
+Just eat that leafy shit, it’s good for you!

 The attitude I have is entirely up to me.
 I’m leaning towards “feisty and fierce”!
 While LHON is here to stay, I am stronger than what it’s done to me.
 I can’t let it impact the decisions I make, how I parent my kids or my future.
 And yes, sometimes, I still get emotional over all this.
 But even on the days when it seems my sight loss is winning, ending it all Isn’t part of the plan.
 A blind life isn’t a bad life, it’s just a different life.
 There are many ways to help myself (and you), to stay in the fight for a life without sight. ❤